phpenv/phpenv/README.md

 and easy to understand (thanks to the rbenv project), even if you're not a shell hacker.

-Please feel free to submit pull requests and file bugs on the [issue tracker](https://github.com/humanshell/phpenv/issues).
+This project is basically a clone (Read: "search and replace") of the rbenv project.
+It's in need of love and support. if you're interested in improving it please feel free to fork, submit pull requests and file bugs on the [issue tracker](https://github.com/humanshell/phpenv/issues).

 ### <a name="section_4.2"></a> 4.2 License